What Kinds of Damages Might Result From an Accident

 - Permanent scarring and disfigurement

-Pursuing a personal injury claim against Valley Regional Transit or any other government entity is not the same as pursuing a claim against an individual.
-You must file a notice of claim within two years of the accident with Boise City.
+Pursuing a personal injury claim against any government entity is not the same as pursuing a claim against an individual.
+You must file a notice of claim within two years of the accident.

-The notice of claim must include the details of the accident, including when, why and how it happened, why you think ValleyTransit is liable, and how much you expect to be compensated along with the documentation to support your claim.
+The notice of claim must include the details of the accident, including when, why and how it happened, why you think they are liable, and how much you expect to be compensated along with the documentation to support your claim.

 The city will investigate your claim, then they will either deny or approve it.
 If your claim is denied, or if you don’t agree with the settlement, you can then file a lawsuit to recover damages.

-If you have suffered injuries in an accident involving Valley Regional Transit, you should consult with a personal injury attorney who is licensed to practice in Idaho.
+If you have suffered injuries in an accident involving the city, you should consult with a personal injury attorney who is licensed to practice in that state.

 You want an accident injury lawyer who is familiar with state and local laws, so they can determine how to proceed with your claim in a timely manner.